 - play a board game on the sidewalk

 - go for a hike on a nearby trail

 - or walk to the park and take turns on the slide

 Be mindful of seasonal signs that surround you, and give thanks for the beauty of fall.

 November offers a wealth of grand autumn adventures, both inside and out.
 Be thankful for God’s blessings every day and share a grateful heart with those around you, and enjoy some of these November Homeschool Celebrations!
 Happy Thanksgiving!

 You might also like:

 Julie Lavender loves this time of year and is especially fond of counting her blessings.
 She’s most thankful for a loving Heavenly Father.
 Julie treasures her husband, four kids, one son-in-law and one precious grandson, and she thanks God often for the years of homeschooling those four children.
-Julie is especially grateful that God gave her the opportunity to write her most-recent book, 365 Ways to Love Your Child: Turning Little Moments into Lasting Memories, that released in October.
+Julie is especially grateful that God gave her the opportunity to write her most-recent book, 365 Ways to Love Your Child: Turning Little Moments into Lasting Memories.